This bill would further clarify the existing requirements for site safety training course providers.

 Preconsidered Int.
 No. 720

-By Council Members Williams and Menchaca
+By Council Members Williams, Menchaca and Kallos

 A Local Law to amend the New York city building code, in relation to clarifying the requirements for site safety training providers

 Be it enacted by the Council as follows:

 Section 1.
 The definition of “site safety training (SST) provider” in section 3302.1 of the New York city building code, as added by local law number 196 for the year 2017, is amended to read as follows:

 SITE SAFETY TRAINING (SST) PROVIDER.
 A person who satisfies the requirements of Items 1 and 2:

 1. Such person satisfies [at least one of] the [following] conditions of Item 1.1, 1.2, 1.3 or 1.4: